YoonadiMon/FreeCodeCamp_certificationProject/README.md

 ### Useful resources

-- [Alphanumeric](https://stackoverflow.com/questions/388996/regex-for-javascript-to-allow-only-alphanumeric/389022#389022) - The stackoverflow that helped me figure out how to check if the characters were alphanumeric with RegEx.
+- [Alphanumeric](https://stackoverflow.com/questions/388996/regex-for-javascript-to-allow-only-alphanumeric/389022#389022) - Helped me figure out how to check if the characters were alphanumeric with RegEx.

 ## Survey Form